Impact Factor 7.561 | CiteScore 8.1

 PMCID: all published articles receive a PMCID

-Viral Immunology welcomes submissions of the following article types: Case Report, Classification, Clinical Trial, Correction, Editorial, Frontiers Commentary, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review, Specialty Grand Challenge and Systematic Review.
+Viral Immunology welcomes submissions of the following article types: Case Report, Classification, Clinical Trial, Correction, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Systematic Review and Technology and Code.

 All manuscripts must be submitted directly to the section Viral Immunology, where they are peer-reviewed by the Associate and Review Editors of the specialty section.